tycrek/degoogle/README.md

   - [Audinaut](https://github.com/nvllsvm/Audinaut) - An open-source Airsonic client for Android.
 Available from F-Droid.
   - [MALP](https://gitlab.com/gateship-one/malp) - An open-source Android client for MPD.
 Available on F-Droid.
 - Hangouts
   - [Keybase](https://keybase.io/) - **5-eyes** - encrypted chat like Signal with features like Slack.
 Does not require a phone number to sign up.
-Also has file storage.
+Also has file storage. **Note:** Keybase was acquired by Zoom, Inc. in May 2020 ([Keybase blog](https://keybase.io/blog/keybase-joins-zoom), [Zoom blog](https://blog.zoom.us/wordpress/2020/05/07/zoom-acquires-keybase-and-announces-goal-of-developing-the-most-broadly-used-enterprise-end-to-end-encryption-offering/)).
+Thanks @notpushkin & @multimob.
   - [Conversations](https://conversations.im/) - **14-eyes** - An open-source Android Jabber/XMPP client.
 It's a paid app on Google Play, but you can also [build it from source](https://github.com/siacs/Conversations) for free if you want to.
   - [Riot](https://github.com/vector-im/riot-android) **5-eyes** - Android app - The open-source Android client for Riot.
 - Assistant